Keeley Davis (rugby league)

-Keeley Davis (born 5 July 2000) is an Australian rugby league footballer who plays for the Sydney Roosters Women in the NRL Women's Premiership and the Illawarra Steelers in the NSWRL Women's Premiership.
+Keeley Nizza (née Davis) (born 5 July 2000) is an Australian rugby league footballer who plays for the Sydney Roosters in the NRL Women's Premiership and the Illawarra Steelers in the NSWRL Women's Premiership.

 She primarily plays as a and has represented NSW and Australia.
 Davis is a World Cup winner, playing in last year's rescheduled World Cup in the UK.

 Background

 Davis was born in Wollongong and played her junior rugby league for the Corrimal Cougars before joining the Illawarra Steelers in the Tarsha Gale Cup.

 Playing career

 2018

 In June, Davis represented NSW Country at the Women's National Championships.
 On 26 July, she signed with the St George Illawarra Dragons for the inaugural NRL Women's Premiership season.

 In Round 1 of the 2018 NRL Women's season, she made her debut for the Dragons as an 18-year old in their 4–30 loss to the Brisbane Broncos.

 On 6 October, she represented the Prime Minister's XIII in their win over Papua New Guinea.
 On 13 October, she made her Test debut for Australia in their 26–24 win over New Zealand.